Frequently Asked Questions

 - Passport (Australian or foreign) or Drivers license (Australian or foreign)

 29. Do I sign a training contract with FTA or Qantas?

 You will sign a contract with the training provider, FTA.

-21. Where will I live whilst studying at the Academy?
+31. Where will I live while studying at the Academy?

 We are in the process of building brand new accommodation facilities for Academy students.
 Residing on campus is not compulsory, however there are major benefits to taking up residence on campus.
 The training program is very intense and demanding.
 Residing on campus will allow you to be fully immersed in an aviation training environment.
 Our full board facilities are designed to ensure that you can concentrate on your training and best dedicate your free time to study and revision as well as allowing you to connect with other students at different phases of training.
 Campus living will include:

-- Three meals per day & snacks (all medical and religious needs are catered for)
+- Three meals per day and snacks (all medical and religious needs are catered for)

 - Free WiFi